-A pre-consultation meeting was held with the applicant of the property and staff from the Town and Niagara Region Planning & Development Services on May 6, 2021 to discuss the subject application.
+A pre-consultation meeting was held with the applicant of the property and staff from the Town and Niagara Region Planning & Development Services on January 19th, 2023 to discuss the subject application.
 In addition, a consent sketch and planning justification brief was provided in support of the proposed development.
+Planning staff reviewed the planning justification brief and agreed with its conclusions.

-Based on the analysis in the sections above, Planning staff is of the opinion that the proposed boundary lot adjustment is consistent with the PPS and conforms to Provincial, Regional, and local plans.
-The resulting parcels comply with applicable Zoning By-law regulations and should not negatively impact the surrounding neighbourhood with respect to traffic, privacy, and stormwater management.
-The proposed boundary adjustment provides for land consolidation need for future residential development and, therefore it can be supported by Staff.
+Based on the analysis in the sections above, Planning staff are of the opinion that the proposed boundary lot adjustment is consistent with the PPS and conforms to Provincial, Regional, and local plans.
+The resulting parcels comply with application Zoning By-law Regulation and should not negatively impact the surrounding neighbourhood with respect to traffic, privacy, and stormwater management.
+The proposed boundary adjustment provides for land consolidation needed for future residential development that will be coordinated with the Park Place West subdivision to provide for a comprehensive planned development and, therefore it can be supported by Staff.